 It’s not a nut butter and not a jam—this sweet spread is a silky smooth category all to its own.
 The thick, date-based spread was brought to the Sharks by young entrepreneur Melissa Bartow.
 Cuban melted for this healthy treat and offered $100,000 for 33 percent equity.
 Today, the range of products have expanded to include addictively good and surprisingly good-for-you Date Dough—date-based vegan cookie dough.
 It’s not meant to be baked (although you can).
 Because we all know cookie dough is the best part of baking.

 Deux makes cookie dough you can eat by the spoonful—and not get reprimanded for consuming raw batter.
-Not only are the flavors vegan, they’re also “enhanced” with functional ingredients such as essential vitamins and minerals, pea protein, maca, and ashwagandha.
-The doughs can be enjoyed straight from the container or baked into cookies, if you have the patience.
+Not only are the flavors vegan, but they’re also “enhanced” with functional ingredients such as essential vitamins and minerals, pea protein, maca, and ashwagandha.
+The dough can be enjoyed straight from the container or baked into cookies, if you have the patience.
 Or, you can aim for the middle ground like us and microwave a generous scoop of Deux in a mug for a warm, gooey, cookie dough treat.
 While flavors like Xxtra Chocolate Chip, Brownie Batter, and Birthday Cake seem impossible to pass up, the Sharks ultimately did not bite, and founder Sabeena Ladha walked away without a deal.
 That’s not stopping her, though.
 Deux continues to crank out new products (hello, Enhanced Hazelnut Butter) well after the Shark Tank episode aired in 2021.
 “We saw really great sales and awareness after airing, but it was really our social marketing after the fact that put it over the top.
 After Shark Tank, we created viral TikToks and Instagrams about the episode and were able to not only tell our story more deeply, but broaden our reach and audience,” Ladha told VegNews.

 Who wouldn’t throw money at a vegan bakery dedicated to massive, fresh-baked cinnamon rolls?
 Cinnaholic essentially combines Cinnabon with Coldstone—not only do you get a giant, gooey cinnamon roll, you’re encouraged to top it with over a dozen goodies.
 Cookie dough, peanut butter, fresh strawberries, crumbled brownies … you get the idea.
 Shark Robert Herjavec bought in at $200,000 for 40 percent of the company.
 That’s a pretty sweet deal.
 As of June 2022, the franchise boasts 69 locations across the US and Canada.